ibexa/documentation-developer/docs/guide/search/elastic.md

     #### Configure basic authentication

-    If your Elasticsearch server is protected by HTTP authentication, you must provide eZ Platform with the credentials, so that eZ Platform requests can be authenticated by the server.
+    If your Elasticsearch server is protected by HTTP authentication, you must provide eZ Platform with the credentials.
-    Basic authentication support requires that you pass a set of parameters that is similar to the following example:
+    When using basic authentication you must pass the following parameters:

     ``` yaml
     <connection_name>